supernord/2025-ABACBS-workshop/_episodes/24-setup_proteinfold.md

 tree /scratch/references/abacbs2025/databases/
 ```

-You should see that alphafold databases are available here.
+You should see that the required AlphaFold2 databases and model parameters are available here.

 ```
 databases/